ResoniteModdingGroup/CommunityBugFixCollection/README.md

 just disable them in the settings in the meantime.

 * _Copy to Clipboard_ action on any non-reference member fields in Inspectors (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/810)

+## Closed Issues

+The issues that were first closed in this mod but have officially been closed now will be linked in the following list.
+If they appear here, their implementation has been removed from the mod.

+* Duplicating Components breaking drives (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/92)
+	* Pressing Duplicate on the Component in an Inspector
+	* Using the Component Clone Tool to duplicate them onto a slot